-All-electric vehicles, hydrogen powered vehicles, and current model year propane and natural gas vehicles (NGVs) registered for the first time in Arizona are not required to complete emissions testing.
-This exemption does not apply after the first registration year.
-All AFVs, with the exception of electric, solar, and hydrogen powered vehicles, used to commute into Phoenix or Tucson are required to be emissions tested before they are registered.
+Electric vehicles registered in Arizona are not required to complete annual emissions testing.
+All alternative fuel vehicles, excluding electric and hydrogen vehicles, used to commute into Phoenix or Tucson are required to be emissions tested before they are registered.
 For more information, visit the Arizona Department of Environmental Quality website.
-(Reference Arizona Revised Statutes 49-542 and 49-542.05)

 An individual driving a dedicated AFV may park without penalty in parking areas that are designated for carpool operators, provided the vehicle is using alternative fuel.
 Recognized alternative fuels include propane, natural gas, electricity, hydrogen, and a blend of hydrogen with propane or natural gas.
-(Reference Arizona Revised Statutes 28-877)

 NEVs may not operate at speeds greater than 25 miles per hour (mph).
 An NEV may not operate on a roadway with a speed limit greater than 35 mph, except to cross that roadway.
 NEVs must display a notice of the operational restrictions (either painted or otherwise permanently attached) on the vehicle in a location that is in clear view of the driver.
-(Reference Arizona Revised Statutes 28-966 and 28-2157)

 An individual is not allowed to stop, stand, or park a motor vehicle within any parking space specifically designated for parking and charging EVs unless the motor vehicle is an EV and has been issued an alternative fuel vehicle special plate or sticker.
-A person who is found responsible for a violation may be subject to a civil penalty of at least $350.
-(Reference Arizona Revised Statutes 28-876)
+Violators may be subject to a civil penalty of at least $350.

-The following are exempt from the Arizona use tax: natural gas or liquefied petroleum gas (propane) used to propel a motor vehicle; AFVs, if the AFV was manufactured as a diesel fuel vehicle and converted to operate on an alternative fuel; and equipment that is installed on a conventional diesel fuel motor vehicle to convert the vehicle to operate on an alternative fuel.
+Arizona use taxes do not apply to natural gas or propane used in an AFV, AFVs converted to operate on alternative fuels, or the equipment used to convert a diesel vehicle to an AFV.
 Recognized alternative fuels include propane, natural gas, electricity, hydrogen, and a blend of hydrogen with propane or natural gas.
-(Reference Arizona Revised Statutes 42-5159)

 Find all electric vehicle (EV) charging stations in and/or near Fredonia (Arizona).
 Search and compare local EV charging stations in Fredonia, and find a convenient location to charge your car.